akapet00/e-comm/README.md

-# Recruitment assignment
+# E-commerce recommender chatbot

-Original recruitment assignment for the senior AI research scientist position is available in the `material` subdirectory.
+Original assignment is available in the `material` subdirectory.

 ## Prerequisites